StevenLambion/ui-listView/README.md

 Configuration options for the list view.
 You can provide the options to the directive with an "options" attribute as shown in the example above.

-#### options.style
+#### options.preferredHeight
-type: `String`
+type: `Number`
-default: `"default"`
+default: `48`

-Set the style of the list view.
-Set this value to null or "" to not use a built-in style.
-Currently there is only one style, "default".
+This is the initial preferred, or estimated, height of a row.
+Once a row is displayed, it'll use its content as the height and update the list view as it changes.

 #### options.listView
 type: `Object`